heysokam/cvulkan/readme.md

 # cvulkan | Comfy Vulkan API
-`cvulkan` is a Pure C library of helpers to make Vulkan more comfortable
+`cvulkan` is a Pure C library of helpers to make Vulkan more comfortable to use
-by reducing redundant boilerplate when using the API.
+by reducing the redundant boilerplate required by the API.

 ## How to
 > TODO: Write a simple howto intro.